 Food insecurity

-The Arctic’s effect on extreme weather hampers efforts to feed the planet, increasing the risk of simultaneous harvest failures across all six breadbasket regions.
+Effects on extreme weather caused by polar change hampers efforts to feed the planet, increasing the risk of simultaneous harvest failures across all six breadbasket regions.

 03./09.